chse-ohsu/gitSandbox/README.md

 ## Task 6: Commit edits

-1. In SourceTree, switch to File Status view (click the *View|File Status View* menu choice, or press *Ctrl+1*)
-2. At the bottom, type in a *Commit message* describing the edits.
-3. Click the *Commit* button.
+Same as Task 4, except the last step:

+5\.
+Notice that the *Push* icon in the toolbar at the top now has the number *2*.

 Now you are ready to view a log of your edits.

-### Suggested guidelines for commit messages

 ## Task 7: View log